cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 - Description: The description of the proof type
 - Reference: Where the proof type is defined

-Initial contents: Provided in {{cose-verifiable-data-structures-parameters}}
+Initial contents: Provided in {{cose-verifiable-data-structure-proofs}}

 # Acknowledgements {#Acknowledgements}